 • Be aware of racism and xenophobia.
 Be vigilant about harmful and biased narratives regarding COVID-19.

 • How we discuss the situation matters.
-We encourage everyone to prioritize the most marginalized by taking the issue seriously, ensuring equitable resource and supplies allocation.
+We encourage everyone to prioritize the most marginalized by taking the issue seriously, ensuring equitable resource and supply allocation.

-• Mitigate dissemination of false information designed to spread fear and hysteria.
-Share only verified information by trusted sources to fight against misinformation.
+• Mitigate the dissemination of false information designed to spread fear and hysteria.
+Share only verified information from trusted sources to fight against misinformation.